Silverwing747/nsch-moose/README.md

 - Flexible, pluggable graphical user interface
 - Approximately 30 pluggable interfaces allow specialization of every part of the solve

-For more information, including installation instructions, please see the official [MOOSE website](https://mooseframework.inl.gov).
+For more information, please see the official [MOOSE website](https://mooseframework.inl.gov).

 # Model Description